College of Engineering, Pune: CSI COEP Student Chapter

-Team Nemesis Racing (Baja SAE)
+Tear Nemesis Racing (Baja SAE)

 Baja SAE is a world-wide event which comprises designing, fabricating, assembling an all-terrain four wheeler vehicle and running it on a specially prepared torturous track in a grueling competition for four hours.
 COEP's team is called Team Nemesis Racing.

 COEP won overall championship at BAJA 2017 competition held at Pithampur, near Indore at the National Automotive Testing and R&D Infrastructure Project.
 The team also won the Best Acceleration, the Raftaar award, Computer-aided engineering award, Best Build Quality, Endurance winner awards.

 BAJA 2015 witnessed COEP starting at the pole position in the race consecutively for the fourth time by being the fastest vehicle.
 COEP received a total of following 9 awards in BAJA competition 2015, Overall-1st, Durability −1st, Acceleration-1st, Hill Climb-1st, Raftaar-1st, Innovation-2nd, CAE −2nd, Build Quality- 2nd, Safest Vehicle −2nd.

 BAJA 2016 was held at Pithampur, Indore on 21 February 2016.
 COEP started at the pole position in the race consecutively for the fifth time by being the fastest vehicle.
 Out of the 14 award categories, COEP won 11 awards in BAJA competition 2016 retaining the Overall Championship.

 COEP won overall championship at BAJA 2017 competition creating a hat trick of records.
 In the 10th edition of Mahindra BAJA, a total of 415 entries applied for the event from 185 colleges that participated at a virtual stage, out of which 150 teams were selected for m- BAJA, while 35 teams for eBAJA.
 In the final round or the endurance test, 118 teams participated in the competition which was held from 16 to 21 February 2017 at the NATRIP facility in Pithampur, Indore.
 Out of the 12 award categories, COEP won 7 awards in BAJA competition 2017 retaining the Overall Championship.